logista/btsite/_posts/2016-08-30-inspiration-glass.markdown

   </figcaption>
 </figure>

 Wow.
 This piece is about the size of a football.
 I also love the color --- lime green is one of my favorites.
+I appreciate the skill involved in making this piece --- it feels like it would weigh about as much as a balloon.

 <figure class="image-m">
   <img src="/images/posts/m/2016-08-03-preston_singletary_chest.jpg">